xtekky/gpt4free/docs/async_client.md

 print(response.choices[0].message.content)
 ```

-Streaming completions are also supported:
+### Streaming Completions

+The `AsyncClient` also supports streaming completions.
+This allows you to process the response incrementally as it is generated:

 ```python
 stream = client.chat.completions.create(